intuit/DockDockBuild/README.md

 Configuration
 -------------
 ### Plugin Configuration
-Since DockDockBuild builds a docker container and runs the make command on it, you need to define the paths to your Docker executable, code root and Maven cache, for example:
+This is done automatically, but if you use non default values, you will need to define the paths to your Docker executable, code root and Maven cache, for example:

 Docker Desktop for Mac:
 ![plugin_config](https://github.com/intuit/DockDockBuild/blob/master/images/plugin_config.png?raw=true)

-Set the **Path to Docker executable** to be the location of the *docker.exe* file on your machine.
+Set the **Path to Docker executable** to be the location of the *docker executable* file on your machine.

 Set the **Path to code root** to be the location of your project's source code root folder.